-1. Submit confidential Declaration of Finances or bank statement
+1. Submit confidential Declaration of Finances and a bank statement

-Send the Certificate of Finances or bank statement to the Office of Undergraduate Admission.
+Send the Certificate of Finances and a bank statement to the Office of Undergraduate Admission.

 2. Obtain an immigration document

 ISSO will issue your immigration document (I-20).
 This generally takes 2-3 weeks.
-Suffolk's Office of Undergraduate Admissions will mail this document via courier service to the address listed on your Suffolk application.
+Suffolk's Center for International Programs and Services (CIPS) will mail this document via courier service to the address listed on your Suffolk application.